VIKASKT1/web-based-brain-tumor-detection/README.md

 - **Optimizer:** Adam
 - **Classes:** Tumor / No Tumor

-For production deployment, the trained `.keras` model was converted to **TensorFlow Lite (.tflite)** format.
-This reduces the model size by ~90% and significantly lowers memory usage during inference, making it suitable for free-tier cloud hosting.
+For production deployment, the trained Keras model was converted to **TensorFlow Lite (.tflite)** format.
+This reduces model size by ~90% and significantly lowers memory usage during inference, making it suitable for free-tier cloud hosting.
 Verification testing confirmed the TFLite model produces predictions matching the original Keras model.
-Inference in production uses the lightweight `ai-edge-litert` runtime instead of full TensorFlow, further reducing memory overhead.
+Inference in production uses the lightweight `ai-edge-litert` runtime instead of full TensorFlow, further reducing memory overhead — a key fix for staying within free-tier hosting memory limits.

 ---